manhhungking/Rock-paper-scissor/README.md

 ### Course Project Overview

 The project aims to design and implement a distributed system used for a multiplayer Rock, Paper, Scissors game.
-The software and system architecture aim to address key distributed system functionalities, including synchronization algorithms, resource naming and sharing mechanisms, and secure communication.
-The application involves smart IoT devices acting as game nodes, a central server managing game state and communication, and features request queuing and prioritization based on game conditions.
+The software and system architecture aim to address key distributed system functionalities learned throughout the course.
+The main goal of this project is to effectively tackle the fundamental functionalities inherent in distributed systems, drawing upon the comprehensive knowledge acquired throughout the duration of the course.
+The application clients acting as game nodes, a central server managing game state and communication, and the ability of server replication based on the load request and game conditions.

 ### Project Objectives

 - Design and implement a distributed system for a multiplayer Rock, Paper, Scissors game.
-- Implement synchronization algorithms to ensure real-time gameplay between players.
+- Implement a straightforward method for clients to establish real-time connections with the server in a straightforward manner.
-- Develop resource naming and sharing mechanisms to manage game state and communication.
+- Develop a simple resource naming mechanism and sharing mechanisms to manage game state and communication.
-- Implement secure communication protocols to protect sensitive player data.
-- Utilize smart IoT devices as game nodes to enhance gameplay experience and interactivity.
+- Create a basic load balancing mechanism for the server node through replication.
+- Modify a somewhat centralized organizational software architecture to facilitate vertical communication between the server and the clients.

 ### Expected Outcomes

-- A functional multiplayer Rock, Paper, Scissors game accessible to players from different locations.
+- A simple functional multiplayer Rock, Paper, Scissors game accessible to players from different locations.
 - Real-time gameplay experience with immediate feedback on match results.
 - Efficient resource utilization and scalability through load balancing mechanisms.
-- Secure communication channels to protect player data and ensure privacy.
 - Demonstrated application of distributed system principles in building responsive and scalable gaming applications.
+- Building a robust foundation for a game that is scalable and can be further expanded upon in the future.

 ## Implemented components:

-Detailed description of the system architecture (Application-specific system components):

-- System must have at least three nodes (e.g, containers)
-- Each node must have a role: client, server, peer, broker, etc.

-Participating nodes must:

-- Exchange information (messages): RPC, client-server, publish/subscribe, broadcast, streaming, etc.
-- Log their behavior understandably: messages, events, actions, etc.

-Nodes (or their roles) do not have to be identical
-For example, one acts as server, broker, monitor / admin, etc.
-Each node must be an independent entity and (partially) autonomous

-Detailed descriptions of relevant principles covered in the course (architecture, processes, communication, naming, synchronization, consistency and replication, fault tolerance); irrelevant principles can be left out.
+  The system is structured around a Centralized logical organization, characterized by vertical communication between the server and clients.
+It supports multiple server and client nodes, enabling scalability.
+The system can have as many server nodes as it needs and as many client nodes as possible.
+Due to this nature, a replication mechanism aimed for load balancing was implemented, which will be discussed in detail later.

+Each node functions either as a server or a client out of two clients that initiate a game, with two clients required to initiate a game.
+Each connected server and client operates as a somewhat independent entity with partial autonomy.
+However, given the game's requirements for full engagement among all nodes involved in a game, the failure of one node results in the failure of the entire system, or instance of the game.

+  In this client-server architecture project, nodes communicate by exchanging messages facilitated by the network, which is implemented as an object of itself within the system.
+The client sends a variety of messages such as hard-reset, soft-reset, find-winner, and the chosen move itself, via the network interface to the server.
+The server then receives and processes these messages based on the data they contain.

+Also, a simlpe straightforward logging process is incorporated, where the server monitors newly connected clients and any instances of server replication.
+The server logs these operations information in a clear and easily comprehensible way.

+Relevant principles covered in the course:
+- Message transmission between nodes via a clearly defined interface, ensuring strong familiarity with application semantics between clients and the server.
+Additionally, continuous communication is maintained between nodes through socket interfaces.
+- Implementation of replication to enhance availability, particularly when accommodating a large number of players, and to effectively manage load balancing.
+Despite the simplicity of the program, it serves as an implementation of the replication concept itself.
+- The system architecture follows a Centralized Logical Organization with a vertical structure, where clients adhere to a request/reply model.
+Newly generated servers, stemming from replication, adopt a concurrent multithreaded server approach.
+Initially, there exists a single entry server to the application, which then spawns server instances based on the number of connecting clients.
+- A straightforward naming mechanism is also established, assigning each client a unique and non-repetitive name regardless of their connection to the server.
+This structured naming convention adopts the format: game_id/client_id_within_game.
+This simplicity in naming aims to support the project's goal of serving as a foundational building stone for future scalability, extensibility, and feature integration.

 ## Built with: